jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 The information furnished in this document is proprietary to Bluefin Robotics Corporation (Bluefin).
 Information and descriptions found in this guide may not be copied or reproduced by any means, and may not be disseminated without prior express written permission from Bluefin Robotics Corporation.

 ### Trademarks
 Bluefin Robotics is a registered trademark of Bluefin Robotics Corporation.
 Witness is a trademark of Bluefin Robotics Corporation.
 Windows is a trademark of Microsoft Corporation.
-All brand names and product names used in this manual are trademarks, registered trademarks or trade names of their respective holders.
+All brand names and product names used in this guide are trademarks, registered trademarks or trade names of their respective holders.

 ### Limitation of Liability
-The publisher has used their best efforts in preparing this manual.
-Bluefin Robotics Corporation makes no representation or warranty with respect to the accuracy or completeness of the contents of this manual and specifically disclaims any implied warranties of merchantability or fitness for any particular purpose and shall in no event be liable for any loss of profit or any other commercial damage including but not limited to special, incidental, consequential, or other damages.
+The publisher has used their best efforts in preparing this guide.
+Bluefin Robotics Corporation makes no representation or warranty with respect to the accuracy or completeness of the contents of this guide and specifically disclaims any implied warranties of merchantability or fitness for any particular purpose and shall in no event be liable for any loss of profit or any other commercial damage including but not limited to special, incidental, consequential, or other damages.

-The information in this manual is subject to change without notice at the discretion of Bluefin Robotics Corporation.
+The information in this guide is subject to change without notice at the discretion of Bluefin Robotics Corporation.

 How to Contact Bluefin Robotics Corporation: